Flowsqy/AbstractMob/README.md

 import org.bukkit.plugin.Plugin;
 import org.bukkit.plugin.java.JavaPlugin;

-public class CustomRaidsPlugin extends JavaPlugin {
+public class AbstractMobExamplePlugin extends JavaPlugin {

     @Override
     public void onEnable() {
         final YamlConfiguration configuration; // You need to link it to the configuration final Plugin plugin = Bukkit.getPluginManager().getPlugin("AbstractMob");
         if (plugin instanceof AbstractMobPlugin abstractMobPlugin) {
+            // Deserialize the entity
             final EntityBuilder customEntity = EntityBuilderSerializer.deserialize(
                     abstractMobPlugin,
                     configuration.getConfigurationSection("custom-zombie")
             );
             // Do whatever you want with the custom zombie if it exists if (customEntity != null) {
-                // You can spawn it :
-                customEntity.spawn(abstractMobPlugin, new Location(0, 100, 0));
+                // For example, you can spawn it : customEntity.spawn(abstractMobPlugin, new Location(0, 100, 0));
             }
         }